shijuvar/shijuvar/masterclass.md

 -------------------------------

 **Course Duration:**
-* Online Training: 20 hours (10 sessions of two hours) and assignments at offline
+* Online Training: 20 hours (8 sessions of two and half hours) and assignments at offline

 **Prerequisite:**  None